Adrian-95/adrian-95.github.io/content/pages/about.md

 With that being said, I am not exactly a Computer Scientist, and English is not my mother language.
 If you notice any mistakes with my scripts and you wish to send me suggestions, know that they are most welcome.

-All inquires to be submitted at at adrianpopescu195@gmail.com
+All inquires to be submitted at adrianpopescu195@gmail.com

 [my_photo]: {static}/pages/images/portland.jpg